estruyf/SharePoint-Webhook-Node-Sample/readme.md

 - Once you provided all the info, your certificate gets created:
 ![Certificate information](./assets/certificate.png)

-- Add the flowing information in your Azure AD manifest file:
+- Add the following information in your Azure AD manifest file:
     - customKeyIdentifier
     - value
     - keyId